jfarmer/dig245-a1/README.md

 Bonus: Add additional content using the following tags for extra points! `<code>`, `<blockquote>`, `<img>`, and two more.

 ### Submission
-- URL #1: Deploy your work to a publicly available location
+- Deploy your work to a publicly available location and submit this URL as proof of work
-- URL #2: Submit a pull request (PR) on a branch labeled with your full name: `firstname-lastname`
+- Submit a pull request (PR) to this repo on a branch labeled with your full name: `firstname-lastname`
-- Submit both URLs as proof of work